Thank you for contacting

 IRS Tools and Funding Support Expanded Enforcement

-The IRS enters the 2025–2026 enforcement cycle with expanded tools and resources, despite partial funding reductions following the passage of the Inflation Reduction Act.
+The IRS enters the 2025–2026 enforcement cycle with expanded tools and resources, despite partial funding reductions in recent years.
 Agency statements emphasize the use of data analytics to identify returns with elevated risk profiles.

 Advanced audit tech allows the IRS to cross-reference multiple filings, increasing the likelihood that inconsistencies involving tax claims, business expenses, or pass-through income will be flagged.